Albert Park/Radisson Heights

 Albert Park/Radisson Heights is a residential neighbourhood in the southeast quadrant of Calgary, Alberta.
 It is bounded to the west by the Bow River and Deerfoot Trail, to the north by Memorial Drive and to the south by 17 Avenue SE.

-The community of Forest Lawn lies to the east.
+The community is a part of an group of communities known as the Greater Forest Lawn area, with the term coming from the former town of Forest Lawn which used to exist in the area prior to being annexed by the city of Calgary.
+Other communities in this area include Forest Lawn, Southview, Penbrooke Meadows, Dover, and Red Carpet.